henriquepaduelim/StatCat/README.md

 ## Project Status

 ### Current Implementation
-- User authentication and authorization
+- User authentication and authorization with JWT
 - Athlete registration with approval workflow
-- Profile management with document uploads
+- Profile management with document and photo uploads
-- Role-based route protection
+- Role-based route protection and API permissions
-- Dashboard with statistics (update coming soon)
+- Dashboard with real-time statistics and event calendar
-- Assessment session tracking
+- Assessment session creation, scheduling, and result entry
-- Team and group management
+- Team and group management with roster assignment
+- Coach creation and team assignment
+- Event calendar with team-based scheduling
+- Match statistics tracking (goals, assists, shootouts)
+- Performance analytics and leaderboards (scorers, shootout leaders)
+- Individual athlete report cards
+- Metric-based rankings with age and gender filters
+- Comprehensive test coverage for critical paths

 ### Architecture Notes
 - Monorepo structure with separate backend and frontend
 - RESTful API design with OpenAPI documentation
 - Type-safe schemas with Pydantic and TypeScript
 - Responsive UI with mobile support
-- File upload handling with size limits
+- File upload handling with size limits and validation
-- Secure password storage and JWT tokens
+- Secure password storage with bcrypt and JWT tokens
+- Database migrations with Alembic
+- Pagination on all list endpoints
+- Optimized queries with eager loading to prevent N+1 issues

 ### Performance & Best Practices